robertbrodrecht/launchpad/README.md

 To Do For 1.0
 =============

+* Is fragment caching helping?
+Can I prevent the query from running?
 * Do a COMPLETE feature / code review.
   * Refactor.
 Do a code review and make sure comments are helpful enough.
   * Make sure everything still works.